jonathanige-cyber/cyber-security-portfolio/security-controls/ufw-firewall-lab/README.md

 sudo ufw status numbered
 ```

-The result showed that UFW was active but there were no numbered rules.
+The output showed that UFW was active but there were no numbered rules.

-> 📸 **Evidence 4 — Initial UFW rules**
+> 📸 **Screenshot 4 — Initial UFW Rules**
-> Add a screenshot showing the `sudo ufw status numbered` output.
+> `03-ufw-rules-baseline.png`
+> Shows the initial numbered UFW rules.

 ---

 ## 3. Starting the Test Service

-I used Python's built-in HTTP server to create a simple network service for testing.
+I used Python's built-in HTTP server as a simple service to test the firewall.

 The server was bound to the Kali Host-Only IP: